LucasDelfino92/morrowindsharp/readme.md

 - I don't want bugs.
 - I want my mods to blend in, be them gameplay, audio, or visual mods.
 The last thing I want is for a mod to stick out like a sore thumb.
 - I want my mods to be compatible with each other.
+- I want my setup to be compatible with other mods, for the most part.

 Because of this, the are a handful of mods you won't see in this guide: